-In this work, we study the salience of prosodic (from speech) and linguistic (from text) features, for the classification task of automatically detecting whether a given utterance was generated by someone who is diagnosed with schizophrenia, or by control.
-To do that, we measure the contribution of each set of features once when used individually for classification, and again when both sets are combined together.
+We study the salience of acoustic and textual features for the classification task of automatically detecting whether a given utterance was generated by someone who has been diagnosed with schizophrenia or by a control subject.
+To do that, we measure the contribution of each set of features once when used individually for classification, and again when both modalities are combined together.

-Our dataset comprises transcribed interviews, collected from native Hebrew-speaking inpatients officially diagnosed with schizophrenia at a mental health center in Israel, and from a demographically balanced control group.
-The prosodic features that we use are based on pitch, which we extract using an audio processor.
-The linguistic features are extracted from the transcription of the audio files, and are designed to capture symptoms such as derailment and incoherence, following a previous work [Bar et al., 2019] that has shown the efficacy of such features when used in a similar classification task.
+Our dataset comprises transcribed interviews, collected from native Hebrewspeaking inpatients, officially diagnosed with schizophrenia at a mental health center in Israel, and from a demographically balanced control group.
+The prosodic features that we consider are based on pitch, which we extract using an audio processor.
+The textual features are extracted from the transcriptions of the audio files and are designed to capture symptoms such as derailment and incoherence, following a previous work (Bar et al., 2019) that has shown the efficacy of such features when used in a similar classification task.

-Prosodic features have been computationally examined previously and were shown to be effective for detecting schizophrenia-for example by Kliper et al. [2010, 2015] for English speech.
-For Chinese, Huang et al. [2022] combined prosodic features with linguistic features for assessing the severity of thought disorders in examined schizophrenia patients.
+Prosodic features have been computationally examined previously and were shown to be effective for the task of detecting schizophrenia-for example by Kliper, Vaizman, et al. (2010) and Kliper, Portuguese, et al. (2015) for English speech.
+For Chinese, Huang et al. (2022) combined acoustic features with textual features for assessing the severity of thought disorders in examined schizophrenia patients.
 However, none of these works compare the individual contributions to classification of each of the modalities when used in combination.

-Our contribution is twofold: (1) We show how acoustic prosodic features can be used for detecting symptoms of schizophrenia from only a single spoken response, given in Hebrew; and (2) we measure the individual contribution of both speech and text modalities to the task of detecting whether the person who generated a given utterance has schizophrenia or not.
-Our classification results clearly show that the acoustic prosodic features capture more information than the linguistic ones.
-When combined with those prosodic features, linguistic features improve classification only slightly.
+Our contribution is twofold: (1) We show how acoustic prosodic features can be used for detecting symptoms of schizophrenia from only a single spoken response (given in Hebrew); and (2) we measure the individual contribution of both speech and text modalities to the task of detecting whether the person who generated a given utterance has schizophrenia.
+Our classification results clearly show that the acoustic prosodic features capture more information than do the textual ones.
+When combined with those acoustic features, textual features improve classification very slightly.

-Related Work
+2 Related Work

-The extensive literature about language characteristics and schizophrenia is examined in [Covington et al., 2005].
+The extensive literature about language characteristics and schizophrenia is examined in (Covington et al., 2005).
 The authors distinguish between two types of language impairment among patients with schizophrenia: thought disorder-defined as disturbances in the normal way of thinking, and schizophasia-comprising various dysphasia-like impairments such as clanging, neologism, and unintelligible speech.
-They also claim that patients with thought disorders produce and perceive sounds in an abnormal way, manifesting as flat intonation or unusual voice quality.
-Hoekert et al. [2007] conducted a meta-analysis of 17 studies between 1980 and 2007.
+They also assert that patients with thought disorders produce and perceive sounds in an abnormal way, manifesting as flat intonation or unusual voice quality.
+Hoekert et al. (2007) conducted a meta-analysis of seventeen studies between 1980 and 2007.
 They found that prosodic expression of emotions is significantly impaired with schizophrenia.
-Martínez-Sánchez et al. [2015] compared the speech of 45 medicated schizophrenia patients and 35 healthy controls, all native Spanish speakers from Spain.
+Martínez-Sánchez et al. (2015) compared the speech of 45 medicated schizophrenia patients and 35 healthy controls, all native Spanish speakers from Spain.
 The results revealed that patients paused more, talked more slowly, and showed less variability in speech and fewer variations in syllable timing.
-[Alpert et al., 2000] examined whether "flat affect", defined as emotionless speech, which is one of the symptoms of schizophrenia, indicates an emotional deficiency or whether this is only a communication issue.
+Alpert et al. (2000) examined whether "flat affect", defined as emotionless speech, which is one of the symptoms of schizophrenia, indicates an emotional deficiency or whether this is only a communication issue.
 They did not find evidence for impairment in any other aspect of emotion expression besides prosody.

 There is a large body of work that studies the efficacy of computational approaches for diagnosis of mental-health disorders.
-We continue by listing some related work that use computational tools to process acoustic speech signals for diagnosis of mental-health disorders, followed by works that use natural-language-processing (NLP) tools for analyzing speech transcriptions for the same purpose.
+We continue by listing some related work that use computational tools to process acoustic speech signals for diagnosis of mental-health disorders, followed by works that use natural-language processing (NLP) tools for analyzing transcriptions for the same purpose.